-- (b) participation in hardship programs; - (c) assistance available to and assistance provided to customer under customer hardship policies. - (3) The Commission may from time to time amend the hardship program indicators in consultation with retailers and other interested stakeholders. - (4) In this clause:
+- (1) The Commission may, in consultation with retailers and other interested stakeholders, determine hardship program indicators. - (2) The hardship program indicators may cover the following: - (a) entry into hardship programs; - (b) participation in hardship programs; - (c) assistance available to and assistance provided to customers under customer hardship policies. - (3) The Commission may from time to time amend the hardship program indicators in consultation with retailers and other interested stakeholders. - (4) In this clause: